miklevin/MikeLev.in/_includes/cat_javascript.md

 <ol>
+<li><a href="/blog/a-path-to-eventual-computing-freedom-through-linux-on-windows/">A Path to Eventual Computing Freedom Through Linux on Windows</a> (Sat Aug 26, 2023)
+<br/>As a tech enthusiast, I understand the importance of having control over my computing experience.
+I've seen how the industry has shifted away from user control, but I believe that Linux on Windows can help us reclaim our freedom.
+With the right tools, we can take advantage of Microsoft's inclusion of Linux to be more productive and regain the control we lost.
+MyKoz.AI is a great way to start the journey to eventual computing freedom.</li>
 <li><a href="/blog/adding-webdev-to-mykoz-ai-with-uvicorn-asgi-python-webserver/">Adding WebDev to MyKoz.AI with uvicorn ASGI Python Webserver</a> (Fri Aug 25, 2023)
 <br/>I added webdev to MyKoz.AI with uvicorn ASGI Python webserver.
 Follow the steps I used to add another monitorable service running through GNU screen that opens new possibilities.
 This sets the stage for writing a sample HTMX app.</li>
 <li><a href="/blog/jekyll-minimum-layout-default-html-stripped-down-for-github-pages/">Jekyll Minimum Layout Default HTML Stripped Down for Github Pages</a> (Thu Aug 10, 2023)